Bryukh/checkio-articles/2015-02-06 pangram review.md

 ## Clear

-The first solution we'll look at is titled ["First"](http://www.checkio.org/mission/pangram/publications/dagger126/python-3/first/share/2a462ede1eda10f6c3077357ec642a92/) and was created by [dagger126](http://www.checkio.org/user/dagger126/) with a simple and obvious solution.
+The first solution we'll look at titled ["First"](http://www.checkio.org/mission/pangram/publications/dagger126/python-3/first/share/2a462ede1eda10f6c3077357ec642a92/) and was created by [dagger126](http://www.checkio.org/user/dagger126/) with a simple and obvious solution.
 Good usage of built-in set data type.